mongodb/docs/source/includes/indexes/sparse-compound-indexes.rst

   * - | Ascending indexes
       | Descending indexes
       | :ref:`Geospatial indexes <index-feature-geospatial>`
-    - Only indexes documents when a document contains a value for one of the ``geospatial`` fields.
+    - Only indexes a document when it contains a value for one of the ``geospatial`` fields.
+Does not index documents in the ascending or descending indexes.

   * - | Ascending indexes
       | Descending indexes
       | :ref:`Text indexes <index-feature-text>`
-    - Only indexes documents when a document matches one of the ``text`` fields.
+    - Only indexes a document when it matches one of the ``text`` fields.
+Does not index documents in the ascending or descending indexes.